linkerd/linkerd-examples/k8s-daemonset/README.md

 (`rbac.authorization.k8s.io/v1alpha1`), you'll need to modify the apiVersion in this config.

-The `endpoints-reader` role grants access to the `endpoints` and `services` resources.
+The `linkerd-endpoints-reader` role grants access to the `endpoints` and `services` resources.
 The `namerd-dtab-storage` role grants access to the `d-tab.l5d.io` third party resource.
 These roles are applied to the `default` `ServiceAccount`.
 In cases where you don't want to grant these perimissions on the default service account, you should create a service account for linkerd (and namerd, if applicable), and use that in the `RoleBinding`.

 For example, you can create the following ServiceAccount: